-A chiropractic sports massage will reduce the risk of injury, improve flexibility, and the circulatory system.
-A chiropractic sports massage is a focused treatment that is designed for biomechanical needs and physical demands of individuals that regularly engage in sports/physical athletic activities like:
+A chiropractic sports massage will reduce the risk of injury and improve flexibility and the circulatory system.
+A chiropractic sports massage is a focused treatment that is designed for the biomechanical needs and physical demands of individuals that regularly engage in sports/physical athletic activities like:

-Individuals that stress their body’s to the limits through physical activities can benefit from a chiropractic sports massage.
+Individuals that stress their bodies to the limits through physical activities can benefit from a chiropractic sports massage.

 A chiropractic sports massage is not like a spa massage.
-There are spa massages for helping individuals unwind and relax.
-And then there is a massage for healing sore muscles, tendons, ligaments after an intense game, workout, etc. This type of massage helps loosen the muscles/connecting tissues and allows the body to heal a lot quicker.
+There are spa massages to help individuals unwind and relax.
+And then there is a massage for healing sore muscles, tendons, and ligaments after an intense game, workout, etc. This type of massage helps loosen the muscles/connecting tissues and allows the body to heal a lot quicker.
 This is done by increasing the blood and nerve circulation around the muscles.

-For individuals with previous injuries, a sports massage will help break down scar tissue that has developed.
+For individuals with previous injuries, a sports massage will help break down the developed scar tissue.
 This allows for more flexibility and an increase in the muscles’ function.

-The massage therapist might be an athlete or has extensive training in sports injury therapy.
+The massage therapist might be an athlete or have extensive sports injury therapy training.
 A sports massage is more than just a rubdown.
-Treatment depends on the individual’s favorite sporting activity/s along with the number and severity of the injury, sprain, or strain.
+Treatment depends on the individual’s favorite sporting activity/s, along with the number and severity of the injury, sprain, or strain.
 The massage treatment could include:

 Female athletes tend to experience more hormonal changes than women that are not athletic.
-This massage helps improve the way the body deals with the changes and relaxes the mind while stimulating the body to release serotonin.
-When mind and body are relaxed, sleep improves helping to improve mood.
+This massage helps improve how the body deals with the changes and relaxes the mind while stimulating the body to release serotonin.
+When the mind and body are relaxed, sleep improves, helping to improve mood.

 It helps to prevent muscle soreness after intense exercise or an intense game.
 It can alleviate discomfort and sore muscles.
-A session after a workout/game can make a significant difference in how the body feels the next day.
+A session after a workout/game can significantly affect how the body feels the next day.

 One of the benefits is that it will flush the lymphatic system, which removes toxins from the body.
 Toxins build up around the joints when they are stimulated through a massage.
 This allows the lymphatic system to get rid of the toxins.
 If the lymphatic system is stimulated during the massage, it will drain the toxins faster.
 This improves recovery time and helps prevent lymphedema or edema.